doug-stewart/dou.gg/src/content/blog/choosing-fonts-for-your-game.md

 ---

 <div class="notice">
-<p>This post was originally written for Kongregate and published on their blog on June 23rd, 2016.
+<p>This post was originally written for Kongregate and <a href="https://blog.kongregate.com/choosing-fonts-for-your-game/">published on their blog</a> on June 23rd, 2016.
 I’m reposting it here for archival purposes and posterity (with minor change), yadda yadda, you know the drill.</p>
 </div>

 One of the easiest ways to help inject some personality into your games is with the typefaces you